digitalcredentials/signing-service/README.md

 Use this express server to sign [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).

-Implements three http endpoints:
+Implements three HTTP endpoints:

- * POST /instance/:instanceId/credentials/sign
+ * `POST /instance/:instanceId/credentials/sign`

-Which signs and returns a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/) that has been posted to it.
+This endpoint signs and returns a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/) that has been posted to it.

- * GET /did-key-generator
+ * `GET /did-key-generator`

-Which is a convenience method for generating a new signing key, encoded as a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) and specifically using the [did:key method](https://w3c-ccg.github.io/did-method-key/).
+This is a convenience endpoint for generating a new signing key, encoded as a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) and specifically using the [did:key method](https://w3c-ccg.github.io/did-method-key/).
 Read about how to use it in the [did:key generator section](#didkey-generator).

-* POST /did-web-generator
+* `POST /did-web-generator`

-Which is a convenience method for generating a new signing key, encoded as a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/), specifically using the [did:web method](https://w3c-ccg.github.io/did-method-web/).
+This is a convenience endpoint for generating a new signing key, encoded as a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/), specifically using the [did:web method](https://w3c-ccg.github.io/did-method-web/).
 Read about how to use it in the [did:web generator section](#didweb-generator).

 The signing endpoint is meant to be called as a RESTful service from any software wanting to sign a credential, and in particular is so used by the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the  [DCC workflow-coordinator](https://github.com/digitalcredentials/worfklow-coordinator) from within a Docker Compose network.

 This service supports multiple signing keys ([DIDs](https://www.w3.org/TR/did-core/)), identified by the `:instanceId` in the signing endpoint's path.
 An `instance` is analagous to a `tenant`.

-You may also want to take a look at the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator), as it provides bearer token security over tenant endpoints, and combines both signing and status revocation as a single service.
+You may also want to take a look at the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator), as it provides bearer token security over tenant endpoints, and combines both signing and status updates (e.g., revocation and suspension) as a single service.
 It also describes a model for composing DCC services within a Docker Compose network.

 ## Quick Start